Regardless of the type of water you plan on paddling, no decision is more important than selecting the right kayak.

 - Wide cockpit makes getting in and out easy, but allows more splashing water.

 - Subpar maneuverability

-Best Kayak For Kids: Lifetime Youth Wave Kayak
+8. Best beginner Kayak For Kids: Lifetime Youth Wave Kayak

 There’s nothing all that physically challenging about kayaking.
 But many designs make it difficult for children to operate.
 If you want to get your kiddo paddling, consider the Lifetime Youth Wave Kayak.